nilayb12/DataTable_DynDropDown/README.md

 Clone this Project and run index.php.
 You'll need to install a Server (like Xampp) or use VSCode (after installing PHP manually).

 ### Note:
+- Theme depends on what your Device Theme is.
-All projects are updated in sync with each other.
+- All projects are updated in sync with each other.